Rich, creamy, smooth…

 Once your chocolate is melted, pour it all into the saucepan of milk.
 Stir as you pour, and continue to stir and blend the chocolate into the hot milk.
-You want to mix the ingredients until the colour of the milk is fully tainted by the chocolate (a creamy brown liquid, just like chocolate milk).
+You want to mix the ingredients until the color of the milk is fully tainted by the chocolate (a creamy brown liquid, just like chocolate milk).

 Continue to stir on low heat, and add a touch of cinnamon.
-The sweet aroma of vanilla, chocolate and cinnamon simmering together is entirely euphoric.
+The sweet aroma of vanilla, chocolate, and cinnamon simmering together is entirely euphoric.
 Your kitchen will smell like a holiday dream!

 The Final Touches

 Taste as you work, and when the beverage is to your liking, pour it in cups to serve.
-Enjoy it with a mountain of marshmallows, or my favourite way, with a pile of coconut whipped cream.
+Enjoy it with a mountain of marshmallows, or my favorite way, with a pile of coconut whipped cream.
 Cheers!